 There is so much to consider when choosing an insurance package for your home.
 With so many options available, this should make it easy, right?
 Not exactly.
-There is so much to understand with the different types of home insurance coverage.
-Worse, there are things that you think your insurance is covering, but actually isn’t.
+There is so much to understand about the different types of home insurance coverage.
+Worse, there are things that you think your insurance is covering but actually isn’t.

 What To Know About Different Types of Home Insurance Coverage

 Damage to House

 Your coverage to your house will only go as far as your policy allows.
 For example, if your house burns down, but your policy allowed for $200,000, then you will only receive up to that amount.

 This covers the damages to your personal property, think of your clothes, electronics, and your furniture.
 If something were to happen to these items, you will receive coverage up to the dollar amount set up in your policy.
 Personal property insurance is very common!
 Whether you own or rent, you’ll have to get personal property insurance.
 This covers the property if something were to happen, such as theft or fire.

 Comprehensive personal liability covers you against a lawsuit.
 If a guest hurts themself while on your property and wants to sue you, your insurance can cover those expenses.
 For example, if someone breaks their ankle on your trampoline and sues you for medical payments, your insurance can cover you so you are not paying out of pocket.

 Most insurance policies have a specific “sub-limit” for jewelry.
 However, there may be a limit to the amount of coverage for any individual piece of jewelry.
 If you have valuable jewelry, it is best to “schedule” it on your policy at a value that is decided by both you and your insurance company.
 If the jewelry is scheduled, it is also covered for something like a mysterious disappearance of an item.
 An example of a mysterious disappearance would be like if you were to take it off at the gym and accidentally leave it behind.

 What Will Affect Home Insurance Coverage